 - Trusts to protect assets and to allow for estate tax reduction, which can be especially important if you are not legally married or are not leaving assets to a spouse.

 - A retirement plan, which can be especially important in situations where there was a delay in the recognition of your marriage and you do not qualify for full benefits under your spouse’s work record as a result.

 - A last will and testament so you can make provisions for who will inherit assets and who should be guardian of your children if you pass away.

 - A plan for your funeral to make sure you are remembered as you see fit.

-These are a few of the key components of an estate plan that Unsworth LaPlante, PLC can help you to create.
+These are a few of the key components of an estate plan that Unsworth LaPlante, PLLC can help you to create.